Averaging over 300 inches of annual snowfall, Steamboat Lake takes on a new personality in winter. Check out the Steamboat Winter Recreation Brochure.

 Placer Cove and the Sunrise Vista Campground are zoned "non-motorized" in winter and feature a network marked snowshoe and of groomed ski trails.
 Ski trails are generally groomed on Saturday mornings and as soon as possible after significant snowfall.

 Snowmobilers can ride in the park or access the Routt National Forest and 146 miles of groomed trails and backcountry.
-You can look at our most up-to-date grooming report for area snowmobile trails, courtesy of the Colorado Snowmobile Association and the Steamboat Lake Snow Club.
+You can look at our most up-to-date grooming report for area snowmobile trails, courtesy of the Colorado Snowmobile Association and the North Routt Snow Riders.

 Ski and snowshoe rentals, as well as guided snowmobile tours, are available out of Steamboat Springs.
 View the Steamboat Springs Chamber of Commerce website or contact them at (970) 879-0880.